My current low commission realtor picks (October 2025)

 Cash home buyers are companies or investors who purchase properties directly with cash, often offering below-market value.
 All-cash buyers pay, on average, 10% less than mortgage buyers financing the purchase with a mortgage.[12]

 Although convenient, cash sales are relatively uncommon.
-According to the National Association of Realtors, 30% of existing home transactions were all-cash sales in September 2024.[5]
+According to the National Association of Realtors, cash sales accounted for just 26% of transactions in March 2025, down from 32% in February and 28% in March of last year.[13]

 While sellers often receive less than they would in a traditional sale, cash buyers offer speed and convenience that can be ideal for urgent situations.
 Cash sales generally close within 2–3 weeks, and buyers usually require no repairs, appraisals, or inspections.